.

 Contamination

 Any deviation from a clinical lab workflow or proper hygiene can introduce dangerous contaminants that put test results into question.
 High-volume labs that rely on batch testing of specimens are most at risk, as are labs that aren’t properly trained.
-Regular quality control (QC) checks and ongoing prevention protocol training can help protect the lab from contamination.
+Regular quality control (QC) checks and ongoing prevention protocols can help protect the lab from contamination.

 Prevention Strategies for Contamination